-Kelle lives in Seattle with her husband and daughter and is currently working on both a short story collection and an environmental, matrilinear novel that takes place in the Pacific Northwest, which incorporates the plight of the diminishing Southern Resident orca pods native to the Salish Sea.
+Kelle lives in Seattle with her daughter and is working on both a short story collection and an environmental, matrilinear novel that takes place in the Pacific Northwest, incorporating the plight of the diminishing Southern Resident orca pods native to the Salish Sea.
 Her words and work can be found on Twitter @kelle224 and on her website at http://www.kelleclarkecreative.com.

 Her corporate communications work samples can be found here.